ericnewton/loggo/README.md

 	log4j.appender.KAFKA.layout=org.apache.log4j.EnhancedPatternLayout
 	log4j.appender.KAFKA.layout.ConversionPattern=${hadoop.hostname} ${hadoop.application} %d{ISO8601} [%c] %p: %m

 Kafka will deliver log messages to a service which will store the messages in Accumulo, though other back-ends would not be difficult to write.
+The writer is started with a simple configuration file to find the kafka servers and the accumulo instance.
+Multiple writers can be used at scale.

+    $ ./bin/accumulo logjam-server --config conf/logjam.ini

 There is a simple command line search utility which uses the power of Accumulo iterators to distribute the data extraction for analysis.